-I created the video above as a visual proof-of-concept for a project I’m currently working on with Two Story Productions and Knowledge Network.
+I created this video as a visual proof-of-concept for a project I’m currently working on with Two Story Productions and Knowledge Network.
 The project relies heavily on space visuals, and I wanted to demonstrate that compelling footage could be created quickly and easily by mining the impressive image libraries of NASA (and others) for stunning photography, and then bringing them to life with simple 3d ‘tricks’.

 The demo footage probably won’t make it into the final project, so I wanted to show it off here, and give a short breakdown of some of my favourite shots.
 All of the imagery in the video is sourced directly from actual photographs, with minimal retouching.
-Most of the shots make use of photogrammetry, or ‘projection-mapping’, in order to rapidly block out the source images as virtual scenes.
+Most of the shots make use of projection-mapping, in order to rapidly block out the source images as virtual scenes.

 But first, watch the video!
 Full screen!
 HD!
 Turn down the lights and turn up the music (Courtesy of Two Steps from Hell)!